 There’s plenty going on, certainly more than in a lot of films that have producer Scott Jeffrey’s name on them.
 The problem is the script is so badly written and there’s so little explained that it gets confusing.
 For example, Marty suddenly freaks out and attacks the others before running off into the darkness.
 It seems to have something to do with the cave paintings but exactly what is a mystery.

 Equally mysterious is whether Sam is Jessie’s friend or brother.
 It Came from Below’s credits give them different last names and credits Stuart Packer (Vehemence, Dracula: The Original Living Vampire) as “Jessie’s Dad”.
 The film’s publicity refers to the foursome as “a group of friends”.
 But Sam constantly refers to him as Dad as well talking about not getting to know Jessie when they were kids.
-Were they meant to be half/step siblings and I missed it?
+Were they meant to be half/step-siblings and I missed it?

 The creature itself is supposed to be an alien who has been stranded on Earth but we see no proof of it.
-And there’s probably better ways to get back to wherever it came from than hiding in a cave and eating people.
+And there are probably better ways to get back to wherever it came from than hiding in a cave and eating people.
 Especially as it seems to have some kind of telepathic powers that like everything else It Came from Below’s script leaves very vague.
 The creature at least looks good with a bug-like head and nasty looking claws.
 It’s wisely kept in the darkness much of the time which helps hide the fact that the rest of the suit isn’t as impressive.

 It Came from Below will be released on digital in the USA, September 7th. by Uncork’d Entertainment.
 You can check their Facebook page for more information.